article illustration 2024 Building Native Mobile Apps with Next.js 14 and Capacitor: A Step-by-Step Guide

 npx cap sync

-To develop iOS apps, you need to have Xcode installed, and for Android apps, you need to have Android Studio installed.
+To build and deploy your native mobile app, follow these steps: To develop iOS apps, you need to have Xcode installed, and for Android apps, you need to have Android Studio installed.
 Moreover, if you plan to distribute your app on the app store, you need to enroll in the Apple Developer Program for iOS and the Google Play Console for Android.

 Terminal window